Simon-Bakken-Jantasuk/clpd/README.md

 # clpd
-copies the last directory for a file formated in unix time in a specific directory.
+copies the last directory for a file; formated in unix time– in a specific directory.